 On April 7, 2021, our sponsor purchased an aggregate of 2,875,000 founder shares for a purchase price of \$25,000, or approximately \$0.009 per share.
-On June 25, 2021, the Representatives' Designees purchased an aggregate of 422,581 of such founder shares for a purchase price of \$3,674.62.
-On June 25, 2021, our sponsor transferred 40,000 founder shares to Dr. Auberton-Hervé and 35,000 founder shares to each of our independent directors and our Chief Financial Officer.
-These transfers and the sale of founder shares to the Representatives' Designees resulted in our sponsor holding 2,272,419 founder shares.
+On April [], 2021, the Roth Designees purchased 422,581 of such founder shares for a purchase price of \$3,674.62.
 Such securities were issued in connection with our organization pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
 The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 11,500,000 units if the underwriters' over-allotment option is exercised in full and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
 Up to 375,000 of these shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.